alexruperez/ARSafariActivity/readme.md

 ```

 Note that you can include the activity in any UIActivityViewController and it will only be shown to the user if there is a URL in the activity items.

+## Thanks

+podspec file added by @aaronbrethorst
+bundle added by @raymondjavaxx
+iOS6 icon from http://iconfinder.com and added by @banaslee